There are three cores available through our Center Core Grant

 • The Cell & Tissue Imaging and Data Science Core enhances the activities and accomplishments of ongoing research projects by providing resources that will increase innovative capabilities and create an environment conducive to productive collaborative vision science research.
 It provides essential resources for microscopic evaluation of ocular tissues and increase the innovative capabilities of participating investigators for conducting productive basic and translational vision research.
 The Core provides equipment and technical expertise for:

-2. Enabling investigators to evaluate ocular tissues with the use of sophisticated light/confocal and electron microscopy and emerging imaging modalities
+2. Enabling investigators to evaluate ocular tissues with the use of sophisticated light/confocal and electron microscopy and emerging imaging modalities; and

-3. Training investigators and their research staff on the utility and operation of cell and tissue imaging equipment
+3. Training investigators and their research staff on the utility and operation of cell and tissue imaging equipment; and

-4. Consultations on cell and tissue preparation and imaging for experimental design and appropriateness of techniques to achieve research goals
+4. Consultations on cell and tissue preparation and imaging for experimental design and appropriateness of techniques to achieve research goals; and

 Core Faculty/Staff